IanShepard/VisitorCollectionTool/Documentation/Deployment.md

 The server is now running and can be accessed through localhost.

-To launch the webapp simply input localhost to the URL bar in your preferred internet browser if the application is running on the same machine as the server.
+To launch the web app, type "localhost" into the URL bar in your preferred internet browser if the application is running on the same machine as the server.
 If the server is running on a different machine, navigate to the URL/IP Address that the XAMPP server is running on.

 For username/password access email mdnessel@bsu.edu for the proper credentials.